 During 2018, the Directors established a governance subcommittee to review the governance of the Corporation against the recommendations of the Charity Governance Code.
-The subcommittee is expected to report back with recommendations to the Directors in 2019.
+The subcommittee produced an initial report to Trustees in December 2019.
+The resulting action plan will be finalised and implemented during 2020.